NodeFactoryIo/vedran/README.md

 `--log-level` - log level (debug, info, warn, error) - **DEFAULT** [error]

 `--log-file` - path to file in which logs will be saved - **DEFAULT** [stdout]

+## Payouts

+### Automatic payout

+When starting _vedran loadbalancer_ it is possible to configure automatic payout by providing these flags:

+`--payout-interval` - automatic payout interval specified as number of days

+`--payout-secret` - loadbalancers wallet secret

+`--payout-reward` - defined reward amount that will be distributed on the payout (amount in Planck)

+If all flags have been provided than each {_payout-interval_} days automatic payout will be started.

+### Manual payout

+It is possible to run payout script at any time by invoking `vedran payout` command trough console.
+This command has two required flags:

+`--secret` - loadbalancer wallet secret

+`--reward` - defined reward amount that will be distributed on the payout (amount in Planck)

+Additionally, it is possible to change url on which payout script will connect with loadbalancer when executing transactions by setting flag (default value will be _http://localhost:80_)

+`--load-balancer-url` - loadbalancer url

 ## Vedran loadbalancer API